zo-e-la/ctf-writeups/wactf-2022/x=-y/README.md

 # x=-y (100pts)
-**TYPE**: Web Application
+**TYPE: WEB APPLICATION**
 ## Brief
-> It is all going downhill from here!
+It is all going downhill from here!
 Did you not see that math equation
 ## Process
 #### 1. Opened link, presented with this webpage:
 Video Clue: "loOk aT tHiS ~~photo~~gRapH" - Nickelback